Frequently Asked Questions (F.A.Q.s)

 Can I do my driving test in an automatic car?

 Yes.
 Your provisional licence will be endorsed with an "A" meaning that for the first year on your provisional licence you may only drive unaccompanied in an automatic vehicle.
 You may still learn and practice in a manual car with an accompanying licensed driver, as if you were on "L" plates.
-There is no differentiation between manual and automatic cars on NT full licences.
+There is no differentiation between manual and automatic cars on NT open class "C" licences.

 | Go to Top of Page | Return to Index |